-However in this context the obtained queue is not reliable as messages can be lost, for example in the case there is a network problem or if the consumer crashes just after the message is received but it is still to process.
+However in this context the obtained queue is not reliable as messages can be lost, for example in the case there is a network problem or if the consumer crashes just after the message is received but before it can be processed.

-An additional client may monitor the processing list for items that remain there for too much time, and will push those timed out items into the queue again if needed.
+An additional client may monitor the processing list for items that remain there for too much time, pushing timed out items into the queue again if needed.

 Pattern: Circular list

 RPOPLPUSH with the same source and destination key, a client can visit

 all the elements of an N-elements list, one after the other, in O(N) without

 transferring the full list from the server to the client using a single